-Automated surveillance systems are surveillance systems that employ cameras to monitor the area.
-The observed setting is analyzed using motion detection, crowd behavior, individual behavior, and interactions between people, crowds, and their surroundings.
-These automated systems are capable of a wide range of tasks, including detection, interpretation, understanding, recording, and alert creation based on the results of the study.
-Researchers have been able to increase monitoring performance while limiting human errors by changing various features of these systems.
-This research looks into video surveillance systems and the components that go with them in depth.
-The designs that were used, as well as the most important studies in these systems, are presented.
+Surveillance systems that use cameras to monitor the environment are known as automated surveillance systems.
+Motion detection, crowd behavior, individual behavior, and interactions between persons, crowds, and their surrounding environment are all used to analyses the observed scenario.
+These automated systems perform a wide range of functions, including detection, interpretation, comprehension, recording, and the generation of alarms based on the analysis.
+By manipulating various elements of these systems, researchers have been able to improve monitoring performance while minimizing possible human failings.
+This study provides a thorough examination of such video surveillance systems and the components that go with them.
+The architectures that were employed are described, along with the most important analyses in these systems.
 Existing surveillance systems were compared in terms of to provide a wider picture and a more holistic understanding of the system.

 II.
 LITERATURE REVIEW

 Various studies explain modern elements of surveillance, for example, , , which outline several important properties of surveillance systems that can be used to evaluate current systems.
 A set of common qualities for a surveillance system, as well as some of its uses, are listed below.